-Helping to Improve Crisis Care and Suicide Prevention for Veterans
+Helping To Improve Crisis Care and Suicide Prevention for Veterans

 A high rate of suicide among Canadian veterans has been a distressing, decades-long reality.
 The 2019 Veteran Suicide Mortality Study revealed that the risk of suicide for veterans has remained consistently higher than that of the general public over a 39-year period, with the risk being 1.4 times higher for male and 1.9 times higher for female veterans.